Skip to content

 Cuba

-The Castle of San Pedro del Morro is a UNESCO World Heritage Site, it was built in the 17th century and is located in the Bay of Santiago and not far from the city of Santiago the second largest city in Cuba after Havana.
-The castle was built to protect the place from pirate attacks and then it became a prison and it later became a fortress once again.
+The Castle of San Pedro del Morro is a UNESCO World Heritage Site.
+It was built in the 17th century in the Bay of Santiago, near Santiago, the second largest city in Cuba after Havana.
+The castle was built to protect the place from pirate attacks, then became a prison and a fortress once again.

-Inside the castle, you will find a museum that shows you more about the pirates and the history of the castle.
+Inside the castle is a museum that teaches you more about the pirates and the castle’s history.

 El Nicho Waterfalls

-A beautiful natural place that you can visit Cuba, it is not far from Trinidad town and these waterfalls flow into some green jungle pools.it is a perfect place to spend your day in the arms of nature.
+It is a beautiful natural place to visit in Cuba, not far from Trinidad town.
+These waterfalls flow into green jungle pools, a perfect place to spend your day in the arms of nature.

-El Nicho Waterfalls puckers along a river with a tropical forest to the waterfalls and there you can swim and have a sunbath.
-Also there you will be able to see the tocororo and it is Cuba’s national bird.
-You will see many beautiful things around you whether it is trees or valleys and don’t forget to take some unforgettable pictures there.
+El Nicho Waterfalls puckers along a river through a tropical forest to the waterfalls, where you can swim and sunbathe.
+You can also see the tocororo, Cuba’s national bird.
+You will see many beautiful things around you, whether trees or valleys and don’t forget to take some unforgettable pictures there.

 The Malecon in Havana